abaizan/kodoja/README.md

 * ``--trim_minlen`` - minimum length read after trimming (default=50)
 * ``--trim_adapt`` - fasta file with Illumina adaptor sequences to allow trimming (default=False)

-Set parameters:
+Set parameters for trimmomatic
-ILUMINACLIP 2:30:10 <seed mismatches>:<palindrome threshold>:<simple clip threshold>
+``ILUMINACLIP 2:30:10`` (seed mismatches:palindrome threshold:simple clip threshold) -
-     seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
-     palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
+     seedMismatches specifies the maximum mismatch count which will still allow a full match to be performed, palindromeClipThreshold specifies how accurate the match between the two 'adapter ligated', reads must be for PE palindrome read alignment,
         simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.
-LEADING:20 Specifies the minimum quality required to keep a base TRAILING:20 Specifies the minimum quality required to keep a base
+``LEADING:20`` -  Specifies the minimum quality required to keep a base ``TRAILING:20`` - Specifies the minimum quality required to keep a base

-## Database construction parameters:
+## kodoja_build.py parameters:
+### General parameters:
-* ``--output_dir`` - Output directory path where kraken and kaiju databases will be written, required')
+*``--output_dir`` - Output directory path where kraken and kaiju databases will be written, required')
 * ``--threads`` - number of threads on cluster (default=1)
-* ``--test`` - Make database for test_script.py
-* ``--host`` - Host tax ID (default=False)
+* ``--host`` - NCBI tax id for the host genome to be downloaded from refseq and added to the databases(default=False)
-* ``--extra_files`` - List of file names added to "extra" dir (default=False)
+* ``--extra_files`` - List of file paths (default=False)
 * ``--extra_taxids`` - List of tax ids corresponding to extra files (default=False)
-* ``--all_viruses`` - Build databases with all viruses (defult=plant viruses only)
+* ``--all_viruses`` - Build databases with viruses from all hosts
 * ``--db_tag`` - Suffix for databases (default=none)

 ### Kraken database: